CodeGrade/hourglass/README.md

 Databases can be created with `rails db:create` and the schema is loaded with `rails db:schema:load`.

-To setup the database with our test models, run `rails db:fixtures:load`.
+To setup the database with our development records, run `rails db:populate`.

 [bottlenose]: https://github.com/CodeGrade/bottlenose
 [nix]: https://nixos.org/nix/